The Deaf world and the field of ASL studies have a

 talking about phrases and topics in ASL or English that are used to

-For example, In our world (the Deaf community) it
+For example, in the Deaf Community it

 We refer to a non-Deaf (public) school by using